-Can HBO Give 'Deadwood' A Proper Ending?
+Can HBO Give 'Deadwood' a Proper Ending?

 So why not let the magic of Peak TV reverse that trend?
 The revival of a beloved pop-culture property is now a cornerstone of every network’s marketing strategy.
 But it usually brings back TV that delighted viewers in the ’80s and ’90s: Will & Grace (on NBC), Murphy Brown (returning to CBS), Twin Peaks (transmuted to Showtime), and, of course, the intense flash in the pan at ABC that was Roseanne.

 From the 2000s, only two big shows have returned, and as with Deadwood, each was pitched as the undoing of some great mistake.
 They both happened on Netflix.
 First, there was Arrested Development, brought back in 2013 seven years after Fox canceled it.
 Like Deadwood, Arrested Development was an Emmy-laden show that ran for three years to critical acclaim and ended in 2006 on a note that felt undeniably rushed.
-But its fourth season was jarring and critically divisive; a fifth season premiered this year and was swept up in controversy over the continued presence of actor Jeffrey Tambor.
+But its fourth season was jarring and critically divisive; a fifth season premiered this year and was swept up in controversy over the continued presence of the actor Jeffrey Tambor.

 Second, there was Gilmore Girls, brought back by Netflix for four feature-length episodes.
-Gilmore Girls ran for a healthy seven seasons on The WB, but its creator Amy Sherman-Palladino left after the sixth, and the final year was a disaster, its finale a tepid mess.
+Gilmore Girls ran for a healthy seven seasons on The WB, but its creator, Amy Sherman-Palladino, left after the sixth, and the final year was a disaster, its finale a tepid mess.
 The Netflix edition, subtitled A Year in the Life, gave the reins back to Sherman-Palladino and let her end the series on her own terms.
 But in both cases, reviews were mixed and fans of the original shows were far from universally pleased.

 It’s hard to end a TV show well.
 Deadwood certainly exists as a prime example of how strange television narratives can be, and how harshly business decisions can change the art you’re enjoying.
 But as our recent slew of revivals has shown, successfully bringing back a show is even harder to pull off—viewers may tune in for the name brand alone, but satisfaction is hardly guaranteed.
 Even without an ending, Deadwood is arguably the apex of the television medium.
 Bringing it back feels both alluring and dangerous, a chance to improve on greatness, but with the potential to end on an even more bitter note.
-That challenge is peak TV epitomized—risky, somewhat superfluous, but creatively thrilling nonetheless.
+That challenge is Peak TV epitomized—risky, somewhat superfluous, but creatively thrilling nonetheless.

 We want to hear what you think.
 Submit a letter to the editor or write to letters@theatlantic.com.